Featured

 Additional Information

 I have been widely endorsed by members of the Amateur Radio community for my work.
-You can see what Hams such as Dr. Bob Heil, K9EID, Gordon West, WB6NOA, and others are saying about their support for me as ARRL New England Division Director at elect.ab1oc.org/endorsements.
+You can see what others are saying about their support for me as ARRL New England Division Director at re-elect.ab1oc.org/endorsements.

 I welcome everyone’s comments and questions.
 You can reach me at [email protected].